 And this from her story in The Hidden Life Awakened:

 One morning I got up early to walk up the mountain.
-It was a brilliant sunny day, and I don’t think there is anything more beautiful than the early morning sunlight highlighting a color change.
+It was a brilliant sunny day, and I don’t think there is anything more beautiful than walking in the early morning when the sunlight is highlighting a color change.
 It is so exquisite it makes you cry.
 I walked and walked and walked and filled up and filled up and filled up, but I just couldn’t get enough of the warm feeling of God’s presence.
-So when evening came, I went to a place where the sun sets and closed my day with God, looking out over the glorious painting of creation that He had made and makes new every fall.
+So when evening came, I went to a place where the sun sets and closed my day with God, looking out over the glorious painting of creation He had made and makes new every fall.
 I was experiencing a profound sense of oneness and knew that God was walking with me.
 I understood, finally, that God’s love encompasses all of creation and all of humanity with oneness.
 He creates it all, loves it all, and sustains it all.

 I become a vagrant, a wanderer in these woods,